Table of Contents

 Improve Overall Core Web Vital Scores and Lighthouse Performance Grade

-You may have heard of the Google Page Experience that includes the Core Web Vitals as a ranking factor.
+You may have heard of the Google Page Experience, which includes the Core Web Vitals as a ranking factor.

 SEO, user experience, and performance - Source: WebDev